rolling-scopes-school/aws/aws-developer/nodejs-aws/04_integration_with_nosql_database/task.md

 ### Task 4.2

-1. Extend your `serverless.yml` file with data about your database table and pass it to lambda’s environment variables section.
+1. Extend your AWS CDK Stack with data about your database table and pass it to lambda’s environment variables section.
 2. Integrate the `getProductsList` lambda to return via GET `/products` request a list of products from the database (joined stocks and products tables).
 3. Implement a Product model on FE side as a joined model of product and stock by `productId`.
 For example: